 Since taking office in March 2009, Ronald J. Daniels, Johns Hopkins University’s 14th president, has focused his leadership on enhanced interdisciplinary collaboration, individual excellence, and community engagement.
 These three overarching themes created the backbone of the Ten by Twenty, a strategic vision for Johns Hopkins through 2020.

-In his writing, his advocacy, and his personal commitment, President Daniels—a law and economics scholar—has taken a leadership role in a number of areas, including urban engagement, especially within the local Baltimore community; the funding of research in general and young researchers in particular; and fostering innovation and entrepreneurialism.
+In his writing, his advocacy, and his personal commitment, President Daniels—a law and economics scholar—has taken a leadership role in a number of areas, including urban engagement, especially within the Baltimore community; funding support for research in general and young researchers in particular; and fostering innovation and entrepreneurialism.

 Office of the Provost

 Deans and Directors

 Johns Hopkins’ excellence is grounded in its many divisions, which work together as one university.
-Our deans and directors guide the university’s research and educational programs on the divisional level.
+Our deans and directors guide research and educational programs on the divisional level.
 University leadership bios

 Board of Trustees